Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Congestive heart failure in dogs may be considered a silent disease.
-Because of the heart's ability to compensate even though weakened, the disease may go unnoticed for many months and in some cases even years.
+Because of the heart's ability to compensate even though it's weakened, the disease may go unnoticed for many months and, in some cases, even years.
 Then, out of the blue, the dog or cat may begin exhibiting worrisome symptoms that will be brought to the attention of the veterinarian.

 A normal heart functions very well and is able to provide adequate quantities of blood to all the tissues and organs of the body.
 In congestive heart failure, the heart is no longer able to pump blood effectively, negatively affecting circulation to the body and causing organ impairment.
 Liver, kidneys, lungs, and other vital organs will ultimately be affected as well.